shah-haider/Power-BI/Diagram Layout Copy Between Semantic Models/Diagram Layout Copy Between Semantic Models.md

 # Copy Model View Diagram Layouts Between Power BI Semantic Models

 Stop manually dragging tables one by one to recreate your Model View layout.
-With Power BI Project (PBIP) files, you can copy entire diagram layouts between semantic models in seconds by working with a simple JSON file.
+With Power BI Project (PBIP) files, you can copy entire diagram layouts between semantic models in seconds by working with a light and simple JSON file.

 ## Why This Matters

 When migrating to a new semantic model or collaborating with colleagues, recreating your carefully organized Model View diagram layout is tedious.
 You typically have to:
 - Drag each table individually to match the original positions
 - Resize tables to fit your preferred view
-- Remember which tables were grouped together
-- Spend 15-30 minutes (or more) on repetitive manual work
+- Spend 15-30 minutes (or more) on a manual useless work

 This guide shows you how to copy layouts in under a minute using PBIP files—or even faster with a Python script.